Yuk Young-soo: Death

 The assassination occurred at the Seoul National Theater of Korea during an Independence Day ceremony.
 Mun intended to shoot Park in the theater lobby.
 However, his view was obstructed, and he was forced to enter and be seated near the back of the theater.
 During Park's address, he attempted to get closer to the President but inadvertently fired his Smith & Wesson Model 36 revolver prematurely, injuring himself.
 Having alerted security, he then ran down the theater aisle firing wildly.
 His second bullet hit the left side of the podium from which Park was delivering his speech.
 The third bullet was a misfire.
 His fourth bullet struck Yuk Young-soo in the head, seriously wounding her.
 His last bullet went through a flag decorating the rear of the stage.
 A bullet fired by Park Jong-gyu, a member of the President's security detail, in response to Mun's attack, ricocheted off a wall and killed a high school student, Jang Bong-hwa.
 Immediately following the capture of Mun, Park resumed his scheduled speech despite his wife being wounded and carried from the stage.
 Following its completion he picked up his wife's handbag and shoes and left.

 Yuk was rushed to the Seoul National University Hospital in Wonnam-dong, central Seoul.
 Dr. Shim Bo-seong, who was chief of the hospital's neurosurgery department, began operating on Yuk at 11 a.m., which lasted for over five hours.
 The bullet damaged the largest vein on the right side of her brain and remained lodged within the brain.
 The surgery was unable to save her life and she died at 7:00 p.m. that same day.

 Aftermath

 Yuk was buried in a state funeral on 19 August 1974 at Seoul National Cemetery.

 After the assassination of Park Chung Hee, he was buried next to her.

-Park composed the following poem the day after Yuk's state funeral.
+Park composed a poem the day after Yuk's state funeral.